hippotippo/uber-plus-w2/README.md

 Enter your filing status:<br>
 1: Single<br>
 2: Head of Household<br>
-3: Married Filing Jointly
+3: Married Filing Jointly<br>
-4: Married Filing Separately
+4: Married Filing Separately<br>
-Choose (1-4): 3
+Choose (1-4): 3<br>
 How many W-2 forms do you need to enter?
-1
+1<br>
-Enter the income from W-2 form 1: 175000
+Enter the income from W-2 form 1: 175000<br>
-Do you plan to itemize deductions? (yes/no): no
+Do you plan to itemize deductions? (yes/no): no<br>
-Enter the number of qualifying children under 16: 1 Enter the number of qualifying children between 16 and 23: 1 Enter your total gross income from side hustles: 5000 Enter your total expenses from side hustles: 4000 Total taxable income: 176000.0
+Enter the number of qualifying children under 16: 1<br>
+Enter the number of qualifying children between 16 and 23: 1<br>
+Enter your total gross income from side hustles: 5000<br>
+Enter your total expenses from side hustles: 4000<br>
+Total taxable income: 176000.0<br>
-Total deductions: 27700
+Total deductions: 27700<br>
-Total child tax credits: 3600
+Total child tax credits: 3600<br>
-Tax owed after deductions and credits: 23241.0
+Tax owed after deductions and credits: 23241.0<br>
-Side hustle tax: 220.0
+Side hustle tax: 220.0<br>